mrhaffner/in_the_news/README.md

 A simple ETL that gathers data hourly from news RSS feeds and analyzes sentiment.

-Visit the Mood-O-Meter to see the media's current mood:
+Visit the Mood-O-Meter to see the media's current mood (spoiler - it is never positive):

 https://moodometer.mattrhaffner.com/